open-mmlab/OpenPCDet/report.md

    2. Interaction of points (the relation between neighbor points (local features) and general relation (global features) should be extracted.
 For classification, the global features are important since the task is to decide for a global class for the whole point cloud.
 For segmentation,  a combination of local and global knowledge is required

-   3. The model should be transform(translation - rotation) invariant  (A chair is still a chair when its rotated 90 degree etc°
+   3. The model should be transform(translation - rotation) invariant  (A chair is still a chair when its rotated 90 degree etc)

    ### Model Architecture